Baratza Forte vs Mazzer Mini Comparison Table

 Contrast this to the Mazzer Mini, which measures 15” x 10” x20” and weighs a hefty 35 pounds.

-If space is at a premium, then the Forte is the natural choice.
+If space is at a premium, then the Forte is a natural choice.
 Even if the Mazzer Mini is more to your liking, it’s not so large that finding a permanent home for it will be especially challenging, nor is it so heavy that if you find yourself having to move it from time to time, you’ll struggle to do so.

 Hopper Capacity